Our Work and Impact

 How We Do It

-Our Dream Programs are primarily delivered locally by our clubs and members in 21 countries and territories.
+Our Dream Programs are primarily delivered locally by our clubs and members in countries across North America, Latin America and the Pacific Rim.
 They provide the muscle and on-the-ground work that make our programs come alive.

 Live Your Dream: Education & Training Awards for Women

 Through the Live Your Dream Awards, we invest more than $2.8 million in education grants to nearly 1,800 women every year.
 These women have overcome incredible challenges including poverty, domestic and sexual violence, and addiction.
 They are on a path to a new life, and the Live Your Dream Awards support them in achieving their goals.

 women helped since 1972